States of Matter Class 11 NEET Questions

 Related Posts:

-MCQ on States of Matter for NEET Students
+mcq on States of Matter for NEET Students

-Which of the following accurately describes the structure of the P₄ molecule found in white phosphorus?
+Which of the following accurately describes the structure of the P₄ Molecule found in white phosphorus?

 (A) It contains three P–P single bonds